Best Canadian Tech Stocks

 Sector – Digital Payments

 The company offers customers 480 different forms of payment acceptance in 150+ currencies.
 Businesses can integrate their platform into several formats, such as in-store, online, and mobile applications.
-The company also has a marketplace product for e-commerce platforms that allows fast and secure seller onboarding and a complete payments solution to match buyers and sellers.
-Nuvei marketplace helps platforms build marketplaces in multiple jurisdictions by taking care of all local payment requirements, foreign exchange management, local languages availability and eradicating the need for businesses to open local bank accounts in foreign jurisdictions by facilitating cross-border payments.
-In addition, the marketplace product takes care of all KYC requirements for sellers and buyers.
+The company also has a marketplace product for e-commerce platforms that allows fast and secure seller onboarding and a complete payment solution to match buyers and sellers.
+Nuvei marketplace helps platforms build marketplaces in multiple jurisdictions by taking care of all local payment requirements, foreign exchange management, and local language availability and eradicating the need for businesses to open local bank accounts in foreign jurisdictions by facilitating cross-border payments.
+In addition, the marketplace product covers all KYC requirements for sellers and buyers.
 Other features include payment splitting and escrow.

 In Q1 2021, Nuvei reported revenues of $149 million, up 80% YoY, an EBITDA of $67 million, up 127% YoY, and payments volume of $20.6 billion, up 132% YoY.
 Most importantly, the company turned profitable with a net profit of $27.8 million compared to a loss of $62.3 million in Q1 FY20.

 Nuvei went public in September 2020 and debuted on the markets at $46 a share.
-Since then, the stock has been a stellar performer and has returned 124% in under a year; it is currently trading at $103.
+Since then, the stock has been a stellar performer and has returned 124% in under a year, currently trading at $103.

-For risk-averse investors or those that do not want to make direct investments in tech companies, technology-themed ETFs are a great option as they are low-cost, liquid, and run by experienced fund managers.
+Technology-themed ETFs are an excellent option for risk-averse investors or those who do not want to invest directly in tech companies, as they are low-cost, liquid, and run by experienced fund managers.
+If you want to reduce the risk of investing in individual stocks over the long term and generate long-term wealth in the technology sector, the best tech ETF in Canada could be a step in the right direction.
 Here are a couple of the best technology ETFs –

 BlackRock iShares S&P/TSX Information Technology Index ETF (TSE.XIT)

 This ETF has 100% of its assets in technology companies and has an AUM of $543.9 million.
-Shopify, CGI IT, and Constellation Software are its most significant holdings.
-The ETF has been a stellar performer with over 300% returns over the past five years.
+Like cloud data storage stocks, Shopify, CGI IT, and Constellation Software are its most significant holdings.
+The ETF has been a stellar performer, with over 300% returns over the past five years.

 Invesco QQQ CAD Index ETF (TSE:QQC-F.TO)